gambitph/Stackable/readme.txt

 == Changelog ==

+= 2.11.4 =
+* New: Redesigned responsive toggles to make them easier to use and discover
+* New: Added deactivation notice when the Gutenberg plugin is detected to be activated
+* Fixed: Possible error when you previously installed the beta version and updated to the released version
+* Fixed: Global colors can possibly show a warning if a theme has invalid colors

 = 2.11.3 =
 * Fixed: Only add attribute identifiers in some native blocks if needed for Global Typography
 * Fixed: Partial compatibility with Gutenberg v9.1